Ruinscraft/CHIP/README.md

 ### Creative Hacked Item Preventer
 Prevent unwanted items from being created and spread on your creative mode server.

+CHIP will soon only be supporting 1.13.x and above.
+1.12 support is being dropped in the newest versions of CHIP.

 [Spigot Page](https://www.spigotmc.org/resources/53809/)

 [Configuration](https://github.com/Ruinscraft/CHIP/blob/master/src/main/resources/config.yml)